-SGL Group has transposed all measures linked to November 12th, 2004 Law as modified on May 20th, 2021 as well as all CSSF Circulars related to anti-money laundering and counterterrorism financing.
+SGL Group has transposed all measures linked to November 12th, 2004, Law as modified on May 20th, 2021 as well as all CSSF Circulars related to anti-money laundering and counter-terrorism financing.
+The procedural framework is kept up-to-date and in line with the regulatory evolutions as well as in line with the SG Code, which is the guidance document in terms of AML/FT requirements within the Group.